-In the UE, the AS shall report tracking area information to the NAS.
+In the UE, the AS shall report tracking area information and the serving cell (if supporting S-NSSAI location availability information as specified in [10]) to the NAS.

 If the UE reads more than one PLMN identity in the current cell, the UE shall report the found PLMN identities that make the cell suitable in the tracking area information to NAS.